-In HDFS URI text field, enter the URI to which Virtual DataPort will upload the data file.
+In HDFS URI, enter the URI to which the data source will upload the data file.
 For example:

-In the Hadoop properties section you can set the Hadoop properties used in Hadoop configuration files like
+In the Hadoop properties section, set the Hadoop properties used in Hadoop configuration files like

 google.cloud.auth.service.account.enable = true